Faculty/Staff Work/Life

 • Explore architecture, urban design, and city planning as possible college majors and careers

-• Hone and develop skills through college-level coursework
+• Develop technical and time-management skills through college-level coursework

-• Work in a team environment with peers who have similar interests
+• Work with fellow students with similar interests

 • Build a design portfolio to use when applying to college

-• Tackle real public policy issues and make a real impact on your world
+• Be exposed to public policy issues that empower you to make a real impact on your community

-• Earn a certificate of completion and 1 unit of credit on an official UC Berkeley transcript
+• Earn college credit on an official UC Berkeley transcript and receive a certificate of completion

 Details